-The major upgrade Penshurst Public School was completed today.
-The NSW Government's \$43 million project delivered brand new facilities including 47 new flexible teaching spaces, new administration/staff facilities, new staff/student amenities, new library, new covered outdoor learning area (COLA), new hall and maximised open play space.
+A major upgrade to Schofields Public School was completed today.
+The NSW Government's \$32.7 million project delivered brand new facilities to accommodate an additional 300 students, including 27 new flexible learning spaces, new staff/administration area, new library, and a new covered outdoor learning area (COLA).